jpaoad31/CSE110-Public-Page/index.md

     i = 0x5f3759df - ( i >> 1 );                // what the f*$%?
     y = * ( float * ) &i;
     У = y * ( threehalfs - ( ×2 * y * y ) );    // 1st iteration
-    у= * ( threehalfs - ( ×2 * y * y ) );       // 2nd iteration
+    у = * ( threehalfs - ( ×2 * y * y ) );       // 2nd iteration

     return y;
+}
 ```

 ## Pets

 I should really call this section _Cats_, but I feel the need to generically specify this section.

-At my house we have 7 cats, four of which live with me and my boyfriend in my room.
+At my house we have seven cats, four of which live with me and my boyfriend in my room.

 ### Luca
 My cat, Camila's one and only kitten.
-He was born with a spine defect, and is paralized from the waist down.
+He was born with a spine defect and is paralized from the waist down.
 He wears a diaper most days, but otherwise is just as playfull and happy as any cat would be.

 ![Luca, a Long Hair Tuxedo Cat](./assets/images/Luca.JPG)